Meer-Web/openssl_file_encryption/README.md

     -e for encrypt
     -d for decrypt
 ## Additional info
-Uses des-ede3-cbc pbkdf2 with salt by default but can be configured in the $KEY variable.\
+Uses des-ede3-cbc pbkdf2 with salt by default but can be configured in the ~/.crypter/.keys file.\
 Files are converted using base64 encoding.